DilyaraYussupova/Mood-Music/README.md

 Project 2

 ## Description of the app
-**Mood Music App** is an app which allows users to choose a playlist (Happy/Sad/Sleepy/Emotional), which corresponds with their current mood.
+**Mood Music App** is an app which allows users to choose a playlist (Happy/Sad/Sleepy/Emotional), which corresponds to their current mood.

 ![ScreenShot](screenshot.png)
 ![ScreenShot](/moodmusic/main_app/static/img/screenshot2.png)